nghilevi/java-beverage-machine-simulator/README.md

 ![Screenshot](https://raw.githubusercontent.com/vinhnghi223/ZI2014-Nghi/master/Screenshot.PNG "Screenshot")

-The output prints out 2 seperate queues for ease of comparison.
+The output prints out 2 seperate queues set next to each other, seperated by a "|" for ease of comparison.

 NORMAL QUEUE represents a natural queue of people regardless of their busy status.
 The one who enters the queue first (as can be seen in Enter-Queue-At column) stays on top.